religiosa1/DockerDecoderStream/README.md

 decoder.close();
 ```

+## Rendering considerations

+During the initial load or if you have a large throughput in docker logs, you can easily overwhelm
+the browser with a huge number of rerenders, making the page unresponsive.

+To avoid that, tie the content updates to `requestAnimationFrame`, accumulating them in a buffer
+and applying them all at once at the current framerate.

+If you're using a reactive framework (and you most likely do), then it might be a good idea to omit reactivity
+tools it provides and just to update target element's [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) if you're rendering plain text logs, to decrease cost of an update even further.

+See the provided [examples](./examples/) with implementation of such a buffer.

 ## Contributing
 If you have any ideas or suggestions or want to report a bug, feel free to
 write in the issues section or create a PR.